aperiodic/bifocals/README.md

 All public functions and vars in the core namespace have docstrings (generated documentation forthcoming: having some issues with autodoc and classpaths).

+## Troubleshooting

+* You must have the same version of SimpleOpenNI installed and specified in bifocals/project.clj

+* The SimpleOpenNI JNI library must be on your classpath.
+One way to do this is to put it in the appropriate location in the native directory in your project.

 ## License

 Copyright (C) 2012 Dan Lidral-Porter